tpoisot/ms_spegen_cooc/intro.md

 occurrence of specialists and generalists, and other metrics of community structure should be similar across different types of ecological interaction, despite each category of network having different structural properties.
-One central result of the analyses presented in the present contribution is that empirical data show consistently more variation in specificities of all species on the upper trophic level (hereafter called “strategy diversity”) than predicted by two contrasting null models.
+One central result presented in the present contribution is that empirical data show consistently more variation in specificities of all species on the upper trophic level (hereafter called “strategy diversity”) than predicted by two contrasting null models.
 This suggests that organisms with very different levels of specificity can co-occur in most natural systems.

 In this paper, we use a large dataset of species interaction networks spanning three contrasted types of ecological interactions (herbivory, parasitism,